Fieldwork-diary – Láhpoluoppal (June/July 2017)

 The fieldwork-diary is published here, on facebook and on snapchat.

-After some driving I came across a dirt road, leading me to a very nice choice for a camp.
 After some walking I found a spot with a nice view (where I can fish).
 Perfect!
 My tent is in an area with a lot of trees and swamps as well, which means bugs and a lot of birds.
-I’m now celebrating with a cup of hot chocolate next to my tent 🙂

-I woke up in a heated tent, which means that I enjoyed my breakfast with the sun in my face 🙂 I explored the campsite today and did some recording as well.
+I woke up in a heated tent, which means that I enjoyed my breakfast with the sun in my face.
+I explored the campsite and did some recording as well.
 I’m very excited about the whole thing, and I’m extra enthusiastic about the birds!
-I think that I’ll be able to collect some interesting material, and that makes me happy (and calm).
+I think that I’ll be able to collect some interesting material, and that makes me happy.

 The recordings are the most important work that I’m doing during this fieldwork, but I’m also filming and taking pictures.

 I went fishing this evening.
-I have no fish to brag about, but it was a beautiful scenery!
+I have no fish to brag about, but it was a beautiful scenery.
 I’m now back at the camp.
-I’ve lit a fire because it’s getting colder, and I’m doing the only logical thing; drinking hot chocolate 🙂
+I’ve lit a fire because it’s getting colder, and I’m enjoying my outdoorsy lifestyle.

 Let me start this post by showing a picture of myself: